React is so confusing it feels like magic. I never know why things are happening.

 As React grows and matures, one thing is becoming very clear.
 React is pushing you to use a framework more and more and by far the most popular React framework is Next.js.

-This is again something I am actively working on as Next.js is constantly evolving and I want to ensure I bring you the most up to date content possible.
+This is something I am actively working on as Next.js is constantly evolving and I want to ensure I bring you the most up to date content possible.
 If you purchase the course now you will receive every video from the Next.js Course as soon as I have them finished.
-This means you will be part of the first group to have access to this content and can even help me shape the content in this section of this course based on your feedback.
+This means you will be part of the first group to have access to this content and can even help me shape the content in this section of the course based on your feedback.

 If you want to learn React quickly in the most straight-forward way, this is the course for you!
 Not only does Kyle use the latest tech and concepts, but he delivers the material in a way that's easy to understand and quickly grasp.